Jean Currivan Trebek, Alex Trebek’s Wife: 5 Fast Facts You Need to Know

 Trebek passed away on the morning of November 8, 2020.
 He was 80.
 Currivan Trebek, meanwhile, was born in 1963, making her 57.

-Jean is the mother of Trebek’s two children, Matthew and Emily.
-Trebek also has an adopted daughter, Nicky, from his marriage to Elaine Callei.
+Currivan Trebek is the mother of Trebek’s two children, Matthew and Emily, along with Trebek’s adopted daughter, Nicky, from his marriage to Elaine Callei.

+Matthew, 29, works as a restaurateur in Manhattan, while Emily, 27, works in real estate in Los Angeles.
+Nicky is both a production coordinator on Jeopardy! and a singer-songwriter.

+In 2019, Jean shared of the couple’s children, “They’re really sharp, and have done their due diligence in their respective endeavors… They’re both very compassionate, sensitive people.
+They’re really the best of Alex and I. You can talk to them.
+They’re our good friends.”

 READ NEXT: How Many Kids Does Alex Trebek Have?